-and procurement process, with both RPS targets and available budgets determined on the basis of an electric utility's load for all retail customers26 with funding collected through a delivery services charge.
+planning depended on how a customer's supply requirements were met, with three separate compliance mechanisms for by default utility supply service, hourly-pricing customers, and load served by Alternative Retail Electric Suppliers.
+As discussed further below, changes to the Illinois RPS through P.A.
+99-0906 have now fully transitioned the state's RPS to a streamlined, centralized planning and procurement process, with both RPS targets and available budgets determined on the basis of an electric utility's load for all retail customers21 with funding collected through a delivery services charge.
 The state's approach to meeting its RPS targets is now addressed through the initial development and continued refinement of this Long-Term Renewable Resources Procurement Plan, with the Plan proposing programs and procurements necessary to meet the new requirements of Illinois law and satisfying the law's new emphasis on both using the RPS as a tool to facilitate the development of new generating facilities and expanding access to the benefits of renewable energy across a broader cross-section of the state's economy.